What is Facebook Organic Reach and why does it matter?

 Viral Organic Reach on Facebook is important for growing their audience.
 They want new fans, new clients.
 They want to improve their social proof with an increased number of fans.

-Is Facebook Organic Reach really that necessary?
+Is Facebook Organic Reach necessary?

-While the statistics are old, let’s look at just how many business pages rely on Organic Reach rather than ads.
+While the statistics are old, let’s look at just how many business pages rely on Organic Facebook Reach rather than ads.
 The latest statistic on how many Facebook Pages there are dates back to 2015, at that point there were at least 50 Million Facebook Business Pages.
 Of those 50 Million, 4 Million (as at 2016) were advertising on Facebook.
 That’s eight percent of Facebook Pages who run ads.
 Which means 92% rely on Organic Facebook Reach alone.

 Not only does that number alarm me but it says that this is important.

-So why isn’t Facebook Organic Reach taken seriously?
+Why isn’t Facebook Organic Reach taken seriously?

 I’m not sure that most Marketers or social media coaches understand what it is and what proportion of the Facebook Business marketplace relies solely on organic Facebook Reach.
 I have to be honest; I didn’t until I did some research.
 What I did know was how many people came to me for help or downloaded my ebook on it.
 I knew how many people had attended my workshops and completed my course.
 All of these numbers pale into just how many Facebook Pages do NOT advertise.